 Travel papers and visas

-Certifications and legalisations
+Certifications and legalizations:

-In accordance with the Agreement on Legal Assistance in Civil, Family and Penal Cases, signed between the People's Republic of Bulgaria and the Czech Socialist Republic in 1978, the Czech side sends copies of civil status certificates (birth, marriage and death) to the Embassy of R. Bulgaria in Prague, where they are translated, certified and sent officially to be entered in the Bulgarian registers.
+Documents issued in the Czech Republic and intended to take effect on the territory of the Republic of Bulgaria and vice versa do not require an Apostille stamp.
+Pursuant to the 1978 Treaty between the People's Republic of Bulgaria and the Czechoslovak Socialist Republic on Legal Assistance and Settlement of Relations in Civil, Family and Criminal Matters, the Czech side sends copies of civil status certificates (birth, marriage and death) to the Embassy of the Republic of Bulgaria in Prague, where they are translated, certified and sent ex officio for entry in the Bulgarian registers.